Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `ciam-aspnet-webapp` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-aspnet-webapp` app copied from the Azure portal.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.

 ### Step 4: Running the sample